kdkyum/neep/README.md

 ## Usage

-See option details by running following command
+See option details by running the following command
 ```
 python train_bead_spring.py --help
 ```